kaopanboonyuen/panboonyuen_professional_website/content/blog/_index.md

   image: ""
 ---

-👋 Hi, I'm Kao.
-I'm passionate about learning representations and diving deep into the world of practical AI.
-I share my insights and research notes here on the blog.
+👋 Hi, I’m Kao.
+I enjoy diving deep into ideas, disciplined thinking shaped by triathlon, and sharing research notes that connect theory with practice.